跳到主要內容區

 NTHU has collaborated with Taipei Veterans General Hospital (TVGH) to treat a total of 293 patients with brain cancer, head and neck cancer, and melanoma.
 Among these patients, 34 individuals sought treatment from various international regions, including the United States, Australia, Spain, Italy, Switzerland, Japan, Brazil, Singapore, Hong Kong, and mainland China.

 In collaboration with NTHU, Dr. Yi-wei Chen (陳一瑋) from TVGH conducted the evaluation and developed the treatment strategy.
-Following this, Jaeger underwent a 1.5-hour intravenous injection of boron-containing drugs.
+Following this, the author underwent a 1.5-hour intravenous injection of boron-containing drugs.
 This allowed the diffuse cancer cells in his brain to absorb the boron as a targeting agent.
 Subsequently, he was moved into the treatment room adjacent to the THOR, where he received neutron beam irradiation for 24 minutes.
 Guided by the boron-targeting agents, the neutron beam was able to concentrate on destroying cancer cells while leaving normal brain cells unaffected.

 Director Tsung-kuang Yeh (葉宗洸) from NTHU's Nuclear Science & Technology Development Center explained the principle behind BNCT.
 It involves first injecting boron-containing drugs as targeting agents.
 Once these drugs accumulate in the tumor area, neutron beams are directed towards the site.
 The atomic nuclei of boron are then induced to split, generating highly destructive alpha particles and lithium nuclei, which will self-explode and kill cancer cells.